San Diego Supercomputer Center

 Grant in 2021

-Discrete Lattice Industries, founded in 2020 and based in Laguna Beach, California, specializes in the development of programmable and cellular materials designed to minimize dependence on fixed tooling.
-The company focuses on creating customizable products through the discrete assembly of modular and building-block components.
-This innovative approach not only enhances material efficiency but also improves structural performance.
-Discrete Lattice Industries aims to serve various sectors, including infrastructure, transportation, and renewable energy, by providing solutions that increase operational efficiency and adaptability in these markets.
+Discrete Lattice Industries, founded in 2020 and headquartered in Laguna Beach, California, focuses on the development of programmable and cellular materials that aim to minimize dependence on fixed tooling.
+The company specializes in offering customizable solutions for user-defined products through the discrete assembly of modular and building-block components.
+This innovative approach enhances material efficiency and structural performance, thereby enabling businesses to improve their operations across various sectors, including infrastructure, transportation, and renewable energy.

 Sustainable Road Engineering